joemiller/git-flux/README.md

     * production
       testing

-### Update all local branches from remote (git-up style)

-git-flux has a tool that is very similar to [git-up](https://github.com/aanand/git-up), that provides a convenient way to update your local branches with any changes on the remote server.
+### Switch (checkout) to a feature or environment branch

+git-flux provides a shortcut for switching to an environment or feature branch without providing the full prefix.
+You may need to run `git flux up` first if the branch exists on the remote server but not locally.

-    $ git flux up
+    $ git flux checkout production

-    Updating Environment branches:
-      production   up to date
-    * development  up to date
-      testing      up to date

-    Updating Feature branches:
-      TKT-512_adding_cool_stuff   up to date
-      some_new-feature            up to date
+Is equivalent to:

+    $ git checkout environment/production

 Support
 -------

-TODO
+Open a new issue on github.

 Contributing
 ------------

-TODO
+Fork the repository.
+Then, run:

+    git flow init -d
+    git flow feature start <new_feature>

+Then, do work and commit your changes.
+Publish your feature to github and open a pull request to your feature branch.

+    git flow feature publish <new_feature>

 License
 -------